What is a Probation Officer or Correctional Treatment Specialist?

 - Speech recognition software

-How to Become a Probation Officer or Correctional Treatment Specialist
+Education needed to be a Probation Officer or Correctional Treatment Specialist:

 What work experience do I need to become a Probation Officer or Correctional Treatment Specialist?